jackindisguise/mud-ext/README.md

 This is a relatively long
 string.
 ```
-* The wrap algorithm will only break long words if they occupy at least 50% of the line starting from the middle of the of the next line.
+The wrap algorithm will only break long words if they occupy at least 50% of the line starting from the middle.
 ```javascript
 // 30 characters wide:
 // character: 123456789012345678901234567890